 John has a First in Philosophy and Theology from Oriel College, Oxford, graduating in 1993.
 He took a Law Conversion Course at De Montfort University where he was placed first in his year in 1994.
 He read for the Bar Finals at the ICSL in London and won a scholarship from Gray’s Inn.

 John enjoys lecturing and contributing to seminars.
-He set up and runs the annual Serjeants’ Inn & Oxford Neurosurgery Medical Law Conference for clinical negligence enthusiasts which is now in its ninth year.
+He set up and runs the annual Serjeants’ Inn & Oxford Neurosurgery Medical Law Conference for clinical negligence enthusiasts which is now in its tenth year.